rthornton128/calc/README.md

  * -ldflags=*linker flags*

 Check the usage for examples of the defaults to properly format the flags.
 Pay special attention to the -cout flag.

+*Note* This feature has not been well tested and may exhibit bad behaviour.